The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 Safety and Security for U.S. Fulbright Student Grantees

 The U.S. Department of State regards exchange participant safety and security as a top priority.
-Through the Bureau of Educational and Cultural Affairs and U.S. Embassies abroad, and in cooperation with binational Fulbright Commissions and the Institute for International Education, the Department makes every effort to ensure that Fulbright grantees are provided necessary support in case of emergencies.
+Through the Bureau of Educational and Cultural Affairs (ECA) and U.S. Embassies abroad, and in cooperation with binational Fulbright Commissions and the Institute for International Education, the Department makes every effort to ensure that Fulbright grantees are provided necessary support in case of emergencies.

 Pre-Departure and Arrival Information